tiesen243/yukinu/docs/legal/faq.md

 Because the project is still under development.
 You can check the current feature list here: [docs/features.md](../features.md)

-Upcoming improvements are listed in the todo list: [docs/todo.md](../todo.md)
+Upcoming improvements are listed in the to-do list: [docs/todo.md](../todo.md)

 ## 5. I'm running this project locally — why does the database fail to connect?